ricpol/winpackit/docs.rst

 If you choose a 64 bit target Python, keep in mind that of course your application will not run on users' 32 bit Windows machines.

+On top of that, always keep in mind the limitations of Python itself: Python 3.5+ won't run on Windows XP, and Python 3.9+ won't run on Windows 7 either.

 Linux/Mac/Windows-32bit users.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^